BU-Spark/se-kaleidoscope-collaborative/README.md

 # Test Cases and Security

-This is the first integration of the project implementation, we have not yet implemented any security measurements and test cases.
-The future teams should take action wherever necessary to implement test cases that are suitable for the frontend and backend architecture.
+This is the first integration of the project implementation, so we have created a few test cases for testing the flutter front end.
+However we have not yet implemented any security measurements.
+The future teams should take action wherever necessary to implement additional test cases that are suitable for the frontend and backend architecture.
+The front end test cases can be found by navigating to the test folder within the root folder.

+Flutter Front-end testing methods used:

+    - Widget Testing: We have written widget tests for the home page and the first screen to verify the behavior of individual widgets.
+We have used the testWidgets function provided by the Flutter Test package.
+    - Mocking Dependencies: For widgets that depend on models or services such as Firebase Auth, we have used mocking libraries like mockito to create mock instances.

+Firebase Backend testing:

+    - Service Testing: Write tests for your services that interact with Firebase.
+Use mockito to mock Firebase services.
+    - Firebase Emulator: Consider using the Firebase Local Emulator Suite to run integration tests without affecting your production database.

+Firestore Database:

+    - Model Testing: Write tests for data models to ensure proper serialization and deserialization.
+    - Repository Testing: Test the data layer with mock responses to simulate database operations.

+Google IAM & User Authentication:

+    - Auth Testing: Test authentication logic by mocking the FirebaseAuth instance and verifying the behavior of your authentication services.

+TypeScript for Backend Logic:

+    - TS Unit Testing: Use a JavaScript testing framework like Jest or Mocha to write and run tests for your TypeScript code.

 # Deployment